- Nordic FinTech saw 6 times more investment in Q1 2017 compared to Q1 2016.

 - Nearly two thirds of Nordic FinTech investments went to companies based in Sweden in 2016, an 18.5% share increase since 2014.

-- The share of deals to Finnish companies has been steadily falling since 2014 in contrast to a steady increase in the share of Danish deals in the same period.
+- The share of deals to Finnish companies has been steadily falling since 2014 compared to a steady increase in the share of Danish deals in the same period.

-- Q1 2017 saw investors pull back on deals in Danish FinTech companies in favour of those based in Finland and Norway.
+- Q1 2017 saw investors pull back on investments into Danish FinTech companies in favour of those based in Finland and Norway.
 As a result, Norway, Finland and Denmark received an equal share of deals in Q1 2017.

-Payments & Remittances, WealthTech and Infrastructure & Enterprise Software companies received 65% of all FinTech deals in the Nordics since 2014
+Payments & Remittances, WealthTech and Infrastructure & Enterprise Software companies received 65% of all FinTech deals closed in the Nordics between 2014 and Q1 2017.

 - The Payments & Remittances Sector received the highest number of deals between 2014 and Q1 2017.
-The largest deal to the sector went to E-Commerce payments platform Klarna, which raised $115.8m in Q2 2014.
+The largest deal to this sector went to E-Commerce payments platform Klarna which raised $115.8m in Q2 2014.

-- Whilst Sweden is home to arguably two of the most successful payment companies in Europe; i-Zettle and Klarna.
+- Whilst Sweden is home to arguably two of the most successful payment companies in Europe i-Zettle and Klarna.
 Norway, Finland, Iceland and Denmark are all home to successful payments companies of their own.
-In 2016 Finland’s Wolt raised $12.5m, Norway’s PreGo raised $7m, Denmark’s Bancore raised $6.7m, and Iceland’s Handpoint raised $3.4m.
-Apart from Handpoint which specialises in Point of Sale technology, each of the remaining companies concentrates on processing Mobile Payments.
+In 2016 Finland’s Wolt raised $12.5m, Norway’s PreGo raised $7m, Denmarks Bancore raised $6.7m, and Iceland’s Handpoint raised $3.4m.
+Apart from Handpoint which specialises in Point of Sale technology, each of these companies concentrate on processing Mobile Payments.

 - A further 23% of deals went to companies specialising in Funding Platforms, Marketplace Lending, Data & analytics and InsurTech.